Synagogue massacre survivor cried 'Mommy' as her 97-year-old mother was shot and killed by her side

-PITTSBURGH — (AP) — A survivor of the Pittsburgh synagogue massacre said Wednesday that she saw her right arm “get blown open in two places” by a gunman and cried “Mommy” after her 97-year-old mother was shot and killed next to her in the nation’s deadliest attack on Jewish people.
+PITTSBURGH — (AP) — A survivor of the Pittsburgh synagogue massacre said Wednesday that she saw her right arm “get blown open in two places” by a gunman and cried “Mommy” after realizing her 97-year-old mother had been shot and killed by her side in the nation’s deadliest attack on Jewish people.

-Andrea Wedner was expected to be the government's last witness as prosecutors wrap up their case against Robert Bowers, who burst into the Tree of Life synagogue building with a military-style rifle and other weaponry and opened fire, shooting anyone he could find.
+Andrea Wedner was the government's last witness as prosecutors wrapped up their case against Robert Bowers, who burst into the Tree of Life synagogue building with a military-style rifle and other weaponry and opened fire, shooting anyone he could find.

-Bowers killed 11 worshippers and injured seven others, including five police officers, in the 2018 attack.
+Bowers killed 11 worshippers and injured seven other people, including five police officers, in the 2018 attack.
 The 50-year-old truck driver is charged with 63 criminal counts, including hate crimes resulting in death and the obstruction of the free exercise of religion resulting in death.

-Some of the charges carry a potential death sentence.
+Bowers’ attorneys did not put on a defense after the prosecution rested, setting the stage for closing arguments and jury deliberations on Thursday.

+Assuming the jury returns a conviction, the trial would enter what's expected to be a lengthy penalty phase, with the same jurors deciding Bowers' sentence: life in prison or the death penalty.
+Bowers' attorneys, who have acknowledged he was the gunman, have focused their efforts on trying to save his life.

 Wedner told jurors that Sabbath services had started five or 10 minutes earlier when she heard a crashing sound in the building's lobby, followed by gunfire.
 She said her mother, Rose Mallinger, asked her, “What do we do?”